AMKLGimhani/LittleTartBakery-WebPro/README.md

 ### 2. Whole Sale form

 #### Introduction
 The Wholesale Form on the bakery site caters specifically to businesses or individuals looking to place bulk orders for baked goods.
-This streamlined form allows wholesale customers to easily select from a range of products, input desired quantities.
+This streamlined form allows wholesale customers to easily select from a range of products and  input desired quantities.

 #### Links
 - GitHub: